webmakaka/oracledba.net/website/01-docs/01-database/03-installation/01-single-instance/01-simple/02-linux/6.7/oracle/12.1/04-prepare-environment/07-prepare-kernel-parameters-and-user-environments.md

 <br/>

-Bytes of RAM you could get with command^
+Bytes of RAM you could get with command

 	# free -b
 	4152623104 / 2 = 2076311552